Coccyx Relief

 1. The Right Coccyx Cushion (Not a Cheap Clone)

-The single biggest immediate improvement came from switching to a proper coccyx cushion — specifically the ComfyLife coccyx cushion.
+The single biggest immediate improvement came from switching to a proper coccyx cushion — specifically one with memory foam that holds its shape, a correctly positioned coccyx cutout, and sufficient foam density to support without bottoming out.

 I'd tried cheaper alternatives before.
 They'd feel fine for a week, then compress and flatten, and I'd be right back where I started.
-The ComfyLife held its shape.
+A quality cushion holds its shape.
 The cutout is positioned correctly.
 The foam density actually supports you without bottoming out.

 Here's what I did that made it really work: I bought four of them.